sofiabarragan/website/content/project/bayes_cap/index.md

 <img src="/media/bayes/plot_7.png" width="100%" height="100%" />
 </center>

-Black and Latinx residential proportions by neighborhood are associated with increased eviction counts.
+Neighborhood Black and Latinx residential proportions by seem to be associated with increased eviction counts.
 However, we must specify that Black resident proportions are uniformly associated with increases in eviction counts across transportation levels, while the relationship between eviction counts and Latinx resident proportion is not.
 In contrast, both White and Asian proportions are uniformly associated with decreases in eviction counts.

 Lastly, let's consider mean neighborhood rental prices.
 The following visualizations detail the relationships between the proportion of Black, Latinx, Asian, and White residents in a neighborhood with that neighborhood mean rental price.